 In 1966 in Wisconsin, the hunting incident rate was 44 injuries for every 100,000 hunters.
 Now the rate, based on a 10-year-average, is 4.04 incidents per 100,000 hunters, a reduction of more than 90 percent.
 Wisconsin has experienced four gun-deer seasons free of fatalities, (1972, 2010, 2011 and 2013) with three of them occurring in the past four years.

-Warden King says hunting in Wisconsin is a safe, fun activity for the entire family.
+Conservation Warden Jon King, who leads the Hunter Education Program, said hunting in Wisconsin is a safe, fun activity for the entire family.

 King credits the expanded course and outstanding instructors as the main factors behind Wisconsin's safety record, but there are others.
 "Trends in hunting patterns have changed," King said.
 "There are fewer deer drives.
 The tendency is for gun hunters to go out and sit.
 It's more like bow hunting, where you sit for a couple hours